-How to rename all images names in a folder according to a list of cells in Excel?
+How to rename all image files in a folder according to a list of cells in Excel?

-2. Click Insert > Module and paste below code to the script.
+2. Click "Insert" > "Module" and paste the below code into the script.

 Sub PictureNametoExcel()